-Craig is a recovering drug addict who had been incarcerated before.
+Craig is a recovering drug addict who has been incarcerated before.

 His girls are 12 and 14.
-Each of course have their own personalities and their memories of life before and after his first incarceration.
+Each has her own personality and memories of life before and after his first incarceration.

-He wrote often to them while he was away for close to three years for a crime he committed that was driven by his addiction, he says.
+Craig wrote often to them while he was away for close to three years for a crime he committed that he says was driven by his addiction.

 He called, too.